OOPSpam/docs/source/index.html.md

 # 💡 Tips

 - Responded ```Score``` parameter value ranges from 0 to 6.
 A value 3 or higher can be considered spam.
-- Make async HTTP request instead of sync as the system check ```senderIP``` against multiple blocklisted IPs lists until it finds it.
+- Make async HTTP request instead of sync as the system check ```senderIP``` against multiple denylist IP lists until it finds it.
 - Don't send 127.0.0.1, ::1, 1.1.1.1 including private IPs as a value of ```senderIP```, they are by default blocked.